-After the surgery you will be taken to the recovery room to be watched.
-Once your blood pressure, pulse, and breathing are stable and you are alert, you will be taken to your hospital room.
-Hip replacement surgery usually requires you to stay in the hospital for several days.
+After the surgery, you'll be taken to the recovery room to be watched.
+Once your blood pressure, pulse, and breathing are stable and you're alert, you will be taken to your hospital room.
+For most people, hip replacement surgery is same-day surgery.
+But some people may need to stay in the hospital for a few days.

-It is important to begin moving the new joint after surgery.
-A physical therapist will meet with you soon after your surgery and plan an exercise rehabilitation program for you.
+It's important to begin moving the new joint after surgery.
+A physical therapist will meet with you soon after your surgery and plan an exercise rehab program for you.
 Your pain will be controlled with medicine so that you can participate in the exercise.
-You will be given an exercise plan to follow both in the hospital and after discharge.
+You'll be given an exercise plan to follow both in the hospital and after discharge.

-You will be discharged home or to a rehabilitation center.
-In either case, your healthcare provider will arrange for continuation of physical therapy until you regain muscle strength and good range of motion.
+You'll be discharged home or to a rehab center.
+In either case, your healthcare provider will arrange for more physical therapy until you regain muscle strength and good range of motion.

-Once you are home, it is important to keep the surgical area clean and dry.
+Once you are home, it's important to keep the surgical area clean and dry.
 Your healthcare provider will give you specific bathing instructions.
 The stitches or surgical staples will be removed during a follow-up office visit.

 - Chest pain

 - Shortness of breath